 2.1.
 There shall be two (2) winners in the essay competition: the winner will receive a prize of £1000 and the runner up will receive a prize of £500.

 2.2.
-The winners will be notified by email or telephone no later than the end of April 2021.
+The winners will be notified by email or telephone by 3 May 2022.

 2.3.
 If you fail to provide The Institute with correct contact details, the competition organisers will be unable to contact you and you may forfeit your prize as a result.